 Authors will need to upload the following separate files/items into SAGE Track:

 - Cover Letter.
-Please provide complete contact information for the corresponding author (name, address, phone/fax, e-mail), the complete manuscript title, and any other important and relevant information.
+Please provide complete contact information for the corresponding author (name, address, phone, e-mail), the complete manuscript title, and any other important and relevant information.

 - Abstract.
 Please upload an abstract of 200 words or fewer describing the purpose, methods, and general findings of the study.

 - Title Page.
-Please include authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
+Please include authors' institutional affiliations, acknowledgments, word count, and contact information for the corresponding author.

-- Blinded Manuscript.
-Blinded manuscripts do not include the title page (or any self identifying information, see below).
-There is no need to include the abstract with the blinded manuscript.
+- Anonymized Manuscript.
+Anonymized manuscripts do not include the title page (or any self identifying information, see below).
+There is no need to include the abstract with the anonymized manuscript.

 - $25.00 Non-refundable Manuscript Processing Fee.
 Authors must pay the non-refundable $25.00 manuscript processing fee electronically through SAGE Track.
 All new manuscripts require a fee unless authored by ASA student members.

 All pages must be double-spaced (including notes and references) with margins measuring at least 1 inch (i.e., line length must not exceed 6-1/2 inches).
-Please use 12-point Times New Roman font.
+Please use 12-point Times New Roman font and remove any page numbering (your paper will automatically be renumbered upon submission).
 ASR Articles may not exceed 15,000 words in length including text, references, and footnotes (excluding tables and figures).
 ASR Comments/Replies should not exceed 3,000 words.
 Upload Comments and Replies directly into SAGE Track; ASR does not require that Comments first be sent to article authors.

 - Title page.
 Please include the following: